Market & comparison education

 What to do next

-For "How to read pricing visibility without turning it into a sales claim", choose one low-pressure action: pause when pressure, pain, or irritation appears.
-Use the related Orena guide for "How to read pricing visibility without turning it into a sales claim" when you want app support for that action.
-The useful signal for "How to read pricing visibility without turning it into a sales claim" is whether the reader can leave medical or skin concerns outside a wellness app decision with less uncertainty.
+For "Claim reading: pricing visibility", choose one low-pressure action: pause when pressure, pain, or irritation appears.
+Use the related Orena guide for "Claim reading: pricing visibility" when you want app support for that action.
+The useful signal for "Claim reading: pricing visibility" is whether the reader can leave medical or skin concerns outside a wellness app decision with less uncertainty.

 Evidence boundary